theo546/pac/README.md

 Allow execution: chmod +x /usr/bin/pac

 # Change log
+1.0.4_4 fixed a updater bug, if you're on 1.0.4_3, you need to manually reinstall pac.

 1.0.4_3 fixed a security issue where the checksum pass when it's blank

 1.0.4_2 fixed a string when no update is found